-Each of Mr. Lee and Mr. Camire is eligible to participate in the Severance Plan, which provides certain benefits.
+Each of Mr. Grazier and Mr. Camire is eligible to participate in the Severance Plan, which provides certain benefits.
+Mr. Francis is not a participant in the Severance Plan and did not have any severance benefits as of December 31, 2023.

 The Severance Plan provides for severance and change in control benefits to our Named Executive Officers upon a "change in control termination" or a "regular termination" (each, as described below).
-Upon a change in control termination, each of Mr. Lee and Mr. Camire (our current Named Executive Officers eligible to participate in the Severance Plan) is entitled to (i) a lump sum payment equal to 12 months of his base salary, (ii) a lump sum payment equal to 100% of the Named Executive Officer's annual target cash bonus, (iii) full vesting acceleration of all outstanding equity awards (with any performance-based vesting awards deemed achieved at target level), and (iv) payment of group health insurance premiums for 12 months.
-Upon a regular termination, each of Mr. Lee and Mr. Camire is entitled to (i) continued payment of the Named Executive Officer's base salary for 9 months, (ii) a lump sum payment of group health insurance premiums for 9 months.
+Upon a change in control termination, each of Mr. Grazier and Mr. Camire (our current Named Executive Officers eligible to participate in the Severance Plan) is entitled to (i) a lump sum payment equal to 12 months of his base salary, (ii) a lump sum payment equal to 100% of the Named Executive Officer's annual target cash bonus, (iii) full vesting acceleration of all outstandding equity awards (with any performance-based vesting awards deemed achieved at target level), and (iv) payment of group health insurance premiums for 12 months.
+Upon a regular termination, each of Mr. Grazier and Mr. Camire is entitled to (i) continued payment of the Named Executive Officer's base salary for 9 months, (ii) a lump sum payment equal to 75% of the Named Executive Officer's annual target cash bonus, and (iii) payment of group health insurance premiums for 9 months.
 All benefits under the Severance Plan are subject to the Named Executive Officer's execution of an effective release of claims against us.

-For purposes of the Severance Plan, a "change in control termination" is a termination by us without "cause" (and not as a result of death or disability) or a resignation by the Named Executive Officer for "good reason" (each, as defined in the Severance Plan), that occurs during the period of time beginning three months before the closing of, and ending 12 months following the closing of, a "change in control" (as defined in our 2021 Equity Plan), which we refer to as the "change in control period."
+For purposes of the Severance Plan, a "change in control termination" is a termination by us without "cause" (and not as a result of death or disability) or a resignation by the Named Executive Officer for "good reason" (each, as defined in the Severance Plan), that occurs during the period of time beginning three months before the closing of, and ending 12 months following the closing of, a

+"change in control" (as defined in our 2021 Equity Plan), which we refer to as the "change in control period."
 A "regular termination" is a termination by us without cause that does not occur during a change in control period.
-No benefits are payable pursuant to our Severance Plan in the event of a Named Executive Officer's retirement or voluntary resignation (other than for Good Reason, as described above).
+No benefits are payable pursuant to our Severance Plan in the event of a Named Executive Officer's retirement or voluntary resignation (other than for Good Reason, as described above)